top of page

 Histological cross-section of the tongue stained with hematoxylin and eosin (H&E), showcasing the layered tissue structure in shades of pink and purple.
 Click the image to view Whole Slide Scanning.

-Choosing a Reliable H&E Staining Provider
+Choosing a Reliable H&E Staining Service Partner

 High-quality staining requires precision, consistency, and expertise. iHisto offers state-of-the-art hematoxylin and eosin staining services that guarantee clear, consistent, and reliable results.
 Our automated platforms and experienced team ensure reproducibility and fast turnaround, helping you stay focused on your core research objectives.